Other Leaves: Michigan

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Daniel Cohen, Ogletree Deakins

 - There are various types of leave that may be available to an employee in Michigan.
 See Leaves of Absence.

-- An employer with 50 or more employees must provide eligible employees with paid sick and safe leave under the Paid Medical Leave Act.
+- A covered employer must provide eligible employees with paid sick and safe leave under the Paid Medical Leave Act.
 See Paid Sick Leave.

 - An employer may not terminate an employee for serving as a juror.
 See Jury Duty Leave.